Blueberries Thrive from Coast to Coast

-Blueberry bushes can grow all over the U.S., and 38 states produce blueberries commercially.
-More than 98% of that production happens in just 10 states, spanning the country from coast to coast: California, Florida, Georgia, Illinois, Michigan, New Jersey, North Carolina, Oregon, Texas and Washington.
+Blueberry bushes can grow all over the U.S., and farmers in 26 states produce blueberries commercially.
+More than 98% of that production happens in just 10 states, spanning the country from coast to coast: Oregon, Washington, Georgia, Michigan, California, New Jersey, North Carolina, Florida, Texas and Minnesota.

 International Boost of Blue